SAP-samples/btp-service-metadata/README.md

 ## Update cycle

 The data is fetched regularly to be up-to-date.
-If you experience that something is not up-to-date, please ket us know via an [issue](https://github.com/SAP-samples/btp-service-metadata/issues/new?assignees=&labels=bug&template=bug-report.yml&title=%5BBUG%5D+%3Ctitle%3E)
+If you experience that something is not up-to-date, please let us know via an [issue](https://github.com/SAP-samples/btp-service-metadata/issues/new?assignees=&labels=bug&template=bug-report.yml&title=%5BBUG%5D+%3Ctitle%3E)

 ## How to get support